 What do Condo Inspectors Look For?

 There are a variety of issues that an assessor will look for during a condo inspection.
-These will vary dependent on the type of assessment you choose, and the work necessary can differ based on the type of condominium being examined.
+The work necessary can differ based on the type of condominium being examined.
 Understanding what condo inspectors look for may allow you to spot any potential issues when you’re first viewing a property.

 In some instances, this can save you the cost of an inspection entirely.
 If it’s obvious that a property is uncared for, making an investment may prove costly.
 Here is what you can expect from most condo inspections: